6. Measures in other sectors

 On 1 April 2020, the Government of Georgia launched an Economic Support Plan that allocated GEL 2 billion to support the country's economy.
 This adds to fiscal stimulus initiatives returning 1.2 billion USD in VAT revenue to the private sector, stimulus packages for the tourism industry and price caps on staple foods.
 A three-month delay on loans and leases for small- and medium-sized enterprises was also introduced.
 With support from international donors, $1.5 billion will be directed to the Georgian economy by the end of the year.

 Within the frame of the new program “Co-financing Mechanism for Supporting Family-owned, Small and Medium-size Hotel Industries”, Enterprise Georgia (the agency of the Ministry of Economic and Sustainable Development of Georgia) will co-finance up to 80 per cent of the annual interest rate on loans issued to family-owned, small and medium-sized hotels.
-The custom clearance term for vehicles imported before 1 April 2020 was extended to 1 September 2020 for car importers; The credit guarantee scheme will be enhanced; VAT refunds will become automatic and will accelerate.
+The custom clearance term for vehicles imported before 1 April 2020 was extended to 1 September 2020 for car importers, then to 1 June 2021.
+The credit guarantee scheme will be enhanced; VAT refunds will become automatic and will accelerate.
 Support for the construction industry includes government purchasing of housing for refugees.

 Banknotes were ‘quarantined’ for 14 days when they re-entered the central bank and new banknotes were supplied to commercial banks.
 Exchange booths were closed.